matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ### 45. HTTP errors protocols qualification

-- 1xx : information
+- `1xx` - information
-- 2xx : success 201 created, 200 OK, 204
+- `2xx` - success 201 created, 200 OK, 204
-- 3xx : redirection
+- `3xx` - redirection
-- 4xx : client error, 404, 400, 403 forbidden, 401 unauthorized
+- `4xx` - client error, 404, 400, 403 forbidden, 401 unauthorized
-- 5xx : server error
+- `5xx` - server error

 ### 46. SOLID
-- Single Responsible Principle : One class should have one and only one responsibility
+- Single Responsible Principle - One class should have one and only one responsibility
-- Open closed principle : Software component should be open for extension, but closed for modification
+- Open closed principle - Software component should be open for extension, but closed for modification
-- Liskov substitution principle : Derived type must be completely substitutable for their base type
+- Liskov substitution principle - Derived type must be completely substitutable for their base type
-- Interface segregation principle : Client should not be forced to implement unnecessary methods which they will not use
+- Interface segregation principle - Client should not be forced to implement unnecessary methods which they will not use
-- Dependency Inversion principle : Dependent on abstraction not on concretion
+- Dependency Inversion principle - Dependent on abstraction not on concretion

-### SOLID
+**SOLID**

 - Single Responsible Principle
     - Every class should have a single responsibility